Your therapy session

 One example is a study where ALI features are turned on for one group and off for another, with outcomes compared every 6–8 weeks.
 Another is a protocol where participants complete a series of ALI-enabled sessions plus established measures such as PAQ or TAS at baseline and follow-up, so we can examine how ALI composites relate to and predict change on existing scales.

-In a research collaboration we aim to provide clearly documented composite and facet scores, links back to the labeled excerpts that support those scores, and a data dictionary or codebook.
+In a research collaboration we aim to provide clearly documented composite and component-aligned scores, links back to the labeled excerpts that support those scores, and a data dictionary or codebook.
 For appropriate studies we also discuss options for providing de-identified text features or transcripts under a data use agreement.

 Feelpath is currently self-funded.
 We are open to discussing financial support, in-kind engineering and analytics work, or other resources for well-scoped collaborative studies.